yiisoft/arrays/docs/guide/array-helper.md

 ]);
 ```

 The first argument contains the data we want to convert.
-In our case we're converting a `Post` AR model.
+In our case we're converting a `Post` model.

 The second argument is conversion mapping per class.
 We're setting a mapping for `Post` model.
 Each mapping array contains a set of mappings.
 Each mapping could be: